 However, sometimes FERPA is improperly cited to keep information away from professional staff who have a need to know.
 FERPA permits access to student information among professionals at Trinity who have a legitimate reason to access the data.
 All professionals who have access to student data should treat it with great care.
 Do not leave printouts with student names and records, and other print materials that are identifiable to students, in public view.
 Shield computer screens when working on student data.
 Conversations with students about their grades, bills, financial aid, personal problems or other individual matters should occur in private, not in the cafeteria line or other public spaces where others might overhear the conversation.

-Faculty and staff must alert the Dean of Student Services whenever a student manifests a potential to harm herself or others.
+Faculty and staff must alert the Vice President for Student Affairs or Dean of Student Services whenever a student manifests a potential to harm herself or others.
 No employee can agree to keep information “in confidence” when that information indicates a potential threat.
 Courts are increasingly clear: colleges and employees are being held liable for substantial damages in cases in which students manifested suicidal or threatening behavior toward others and the institutions did nothing to intervene.
 Confidentiality rules do not mean that an employee can keep such information from the professional personnel who need to take action to protect the student and others.

 Trinity’s policies for handling financial matters — PO’s, check requests, travel advances and reconciliation of advances, credit cards, etc. — are available on the website.
 From time to time, the CFO issues updates of these policies.
 Breaching the established policy will result in personal liability for the employee.